Cuomo accused of forcible touching in criminal complaint

 The Associated Press doesn’t usually identify alleged sexual assault victims unless they decide to tell their stories publicly, as Commisso has done in newspaper and television interviews.

-Commisso filed a complaint with the county sheriff in August in the same week a report from state Attorney General Letitia James concluded the Democratic governor sexually harassed 11 women and worked to retaliate against one of his accusers.
+Commisso filed a complaint with the county sheriff in August in the same week a report from state Attorney General Letitia James concluded Cuomo sexually harassed 11 women and worked to retaliate against one of his accusers.
 Other accusations outlined in the report range from planting unwanted kisses to asking unwelcome personal questions about sex and dating.

 Cuomo announced his resignation a week after the release of the blistering report, marking a dramatic downfall for the third-term governor who had been seen as a beacon of sturdy competence during his daily COVID-19 briefings in 2020.
 He attacked the attorney general’s report as inaccurate and biased.